Jonaslk727/Projects/dockerProjects/README.md

 ## Notes
 - Database files are persisted in a Docker volume (`sql_data`).
 - Initialization runs on container startup via `init/entrypoint.sh`.

+## Docker Compose
+They are three different actions in Docker Compose:

+### build
+Builds the image from your Dockerfile.
+It does not start containers.

+### up
+Creates and starts containers, network, and attached resources.
+By default it uses the existing image.
+If you run up with --build, it rebuilds first, then starts.

+### down
+Stops and removes containers and the compose network.
+It does not remove volumes unless you add -v.
+If you use down -v, your database volume is deleted too.

+---

+### Quick mental model:

+build = make image
+up = run app
+down = stop and remove runtime resources
+For your SQL project:

+Use up -d --build after changing Dockerfile or init scripts.
+Use down when done.
+Use down -v only when you want a full DB reset.